NEWS & EVENTS

 Pacific RISCC May 2025 Webinar – Community Perceptions of Invasive Species and Environmental Management in a U.S. Island Territory

-In this May 2025 Pacific RISCC webinar, Dr. Ann Marie Gawel will present on the results of her research into perceptions of environmental issues, especially invasive species, amongst residents of Guåhan (Guam).
+In this May 2025 Pacific RISCC webinar, Dr. Ann Marie Gawel presents on the results of her research into perceptions of environmental issues, especially invasive species, amongst residents of Guåhan (Guam).
 Although the most infamous invasive species from the island is the brown treesnake, residents are concerned with a variety of invasive species and environmental issues and are eager to engage in solutions to these problems.

 Pacific RISCC April 2025 Webinar - Using a Place-Based Approach to Structure Conversations Around Climate-Ready Restoration